james2doyle/pyro-swipe-module/README.md

 {{ /swipe:slider }}
 ```

+**side note**: If you plan on using the assets plugin or minifying and concatenating all your js files, go ahead and ignore the {{ source }} and just add your js in the footer as you would normally.

 CSS styles.
 These can be modified to suit your needs.
 But this is the basic setup from the repos readme file.

 ```css